 Growing Into a Household Management or Personal Assistant Position

-Kate Weeger has worked at T+C for three-and-half years.
-Initially, as a Recruiting Counselor (RC) on the San Francisco Nanny team and currently an RC on the Estate Staffing team.
-During her time at T+C, Kate has gained expertise on how to make a successful transition between a Nanny/Family Assistant role to a Household Management and Personal Assistant position.
+Kate Weeger is a Recruiting Counselor (RC) on the Estate Staffing team.
+During her time at T+C, Kate has gained expertise on how to make a successful transition from a Nanny/Family Assistant role to a Household Management and Personal Assistant position.
 It can be a logical step, as employers’ children grow, a family requests tasks outside the scope of childcare.
 This is an excellent opportunity for Nannies/Family

 Assistants to grow into Household Managers and Personal Assistants.
 Here are some of Kate’s tips to encourage the transition: